 The 12 San Juan huts that make up this bucket list-worthy route are accessible through Colorado and Utah by way of two different 215-mile trails.
 The hut system is made up of a number of different structures, including a sheep-herders cabin.
-Considered the original hut-to-hut bike ride, the trails Connecting the San Juan huts have been around since 1988 and stretch from either Telluride to Moab, or Durango to Moab, crossing some of the most scenic and bikeable areas of the southwestern landscape.
+Considered the original hut-to-hut bike ride, the trails connecting the San Juan huts have been around since 1988 and stretch from either Telluride to Moab, or Durango to Moab.
+Both trails cross some of the most scenic and bikeable areas of the southwestern landscape.
 The trip takes about a week, unless you’re a more elite biker and want to participate in the annual 200-mile race.

 Oregon, Cascade Huts

 Mount Hood is Oregon’s highest and most-likely-to-explode volcano, so you better see it while it’s still intact.
 The Cascade Huts are scattered around the biking trail that circumnavigates Mt.
 Hood, providing beautiful views of the Columbia Gorge and the Meadows of Mount Hood itself.
-The trail is 137 miles long and takes about 4 days to complete, but it can definitely be extended with all of the more rugged, technical side-trails that are accessible from the service roads bikers follow.
+The trail is 137 miles long and takes about 4 days to complete.
+If you are looking for more of a challenge the trail can be extended with more rugged, technical side-trails that are accessible from the service roads.
 The huts sleep about 8 people comfortably, but there is always a lot of camping in the Mt.
 Hood area if you feel like pulling along a trailer or some saddle-bags.

 Colorado, Backcountry Biker Huts